Becoming More Anxious About an Ethics Dilemma?

 MFT licensing board president and ethics complaint investigator for the state?

-Sometimes we are offered many different viewpoints and can’t arrive at a consensus–just because everyone says it, doesn’t mean it’s the correct answer.
+Sometimes we are offered many different viewpoints from peers and still can’t arrive at a consensus–just because everyone says it, doesn’t mean it’s the correct answer.

 And since you’re the only one who knows all the facts about your situation, you must make the ultimate decision.